top of page

 He suffered.
 He died.
 Men shamed Him.
 Do we really think His life on earth was pleasant?

 Physically, people looked at Him with shame.
 But spiritually?
-A redemption process for all of mankind was unfolding.
+A redemption process for all of mankind was taking place.

 The enemy thought he won, but Christ changed the narrative.
 It was the beginning of a rescue story.